cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding-student-activity-sheet.md

 -   Part 1 (at home before class): learn to bake bread and produce loaves to use as molds for a small object

--   Part 2 (in class): pour wax (and/or sulfur) into your molds, unmold
+-   Part 2 (in class): pour wax (and/or sulfur) into your molds, then unmold

 ## Source text